DefKirch/NoteIt-backend/README.md

-# Server template
+# NoteIt Server

-This is a simple server template to for my students to start projects quickly.
+This functions as the backend for my NoteIt portfolio project.

 ## Table of contents: